nathphoenix/LInux_Basics/otherflask.md

 open the "nginx_api.config" in this tutorial folder and paste the code into the open file on the instance

-we then enable the config file with the command below, what this will do is that it will link the config file to the site enabled folder where nginx read the config property sudo ln -s /etc/nginx/sites-available/items-rest.conf /etc/nginx/sites-enabled/
+we then enable the config file with the command below, what this will do is that it will link the config file to the site enabled folder where nginx read the config property sudo ln s /etc/nginx/sites-available/items-rest.conf /etc/nginx/sites-enabled/

 we create our socket connections
 First we create the folder where our config file lives